Amele21/Graph-Traversal-Puzzle/README.md

 # Graph-Traversal-Puzzle
 Apply Graph traversal to solve a problem (Portfolio Project Problem)

+## Run Program
+- In the driver code, change Source and Destination variables to desire coordinates
+- Run using command "python3 puzzle.py"

 ## Problem Description
 You are given a 2-D puzzle of size MxN, that has N rows and M column (N>=3 ; M >= 3; M and N can be different).
 Each cell in the puzzle is either empty or has a barrier.
 An empty cell